 [Section 197 inserted by No. 42 of 2004 s.
 130.]

-198. Electronic hearings and proceedings without hearings
+198. Proceedings without formal hearings, by telephone etc.

 (1) A proceeding before an arbitrator need not be conducted by formal hearing and may, if the DRD Rules so provide or if the arbitrator thinks it appropriate, be conducted by way of a conference between the parties.